By Chris Jaeger, AristaMD Head of ACO and Health System Strategy

-Rural hospitals are facing severe challenges in maintaining operating margin, with uncompensated care being a major factor.
+Rural hospitals are facing severe challenges in maintaining operating margins, with uncompensated care being a major factor.
 Telehealth eConsult platform use in local primary care settings to improve “right time, right place, right provider care” have been shown to decrease the number of patients receiving avoidable and unnecessary care within the hospital setting, thus supporting hospital’s ability to mitigate uncompensated care.

 As aligned with organizational missions, hospitals incur costs while delivering services to a diverse population of patients in need of medical attention.